Beej126/openconnect-sso-windows-csd/README.md

 ## Background

-the VPN scenario i'm personally shooting for is cisco anyconnect, with Azure AD MFA.
+the VPN scenario i'm personally shooting for is cisco anyconnect, with Azure AD MFA running on Windows 11 (currently v 21H2, build: 22000.856).

 i created this fork to get the build process working on Windows along with incorporating @impynutz' "CSD hostscan" response logic.